emehrkay/gizmo/README.md

 gizmo_testing = gizmo_test_graph.traversal()
 ~~~

+## Readme Structure

+This readme will build an example of a simple blog data schema covering some of the core concepts and fetures found within Gizmo.

 ### Entities

 A [graph](http://en.wikipedia.org/wiki/Graph_(mathematics\)) is defined as a representation of a set of objects where some pairs of objects are connected by links.
 The objects are commonly referred to as nodes or vertices and links as edges.
 Vertices are your objects and edges are the connections between your objects.